White oil is an all natural pest-fighting concoction and popular insecticide spray in Australia.

 However, any dishwashing liquid will do.

 What You Do

-To make your own white oil concentrate, combine dishwashing detergent and cooking oil (non-mineral oil type) at a ratio of 1 to 2.
+To make your own white oil concentrate, combine dishwashing detergent and cooking oil (non-mineral oil type) at a dilution rate of 1 to 2.

 Adjust the amounts to suit your needs.